-6.3.2.4.1 Core and Contributing Validation Sites
+6.4.4.1 Core and Supplemental Validation Sites

-Success criteria for the L3_FT_A product will be assessed relative to in situ network measurements of frozen and non-frozen status for northern (≥45°N) biophysical monitoring stations within the
+Success criteria for the L3\FT\A product will be assessed relative to in situ network measurements of frozen and non-frozen status for northern ( $\geq$ 45°N) biophysical monitoring stations within the major land cover and climate regimes.
+The lists of Core and Supplemental Validation Sites are presented in Sections 5.6.4 and 5.6.5.3, respectively.

 In situ frozen/non-frozen status will be determined as a composite ensemble of vegetation, soil and air temperature measurements, and will be compared to coincident footprint scale L3 freeze/thaw measurements.
-The fulfillment of the requirements will be assessed by comparing SMAP freeze/thaw classification results and in situ frozen or non-frozen status.
+There are a small number of core sites which provide this full suite of measurements over a dense network.
+The fulfillment of the requirements will therefore be further assessed by comparing SMAP freeze/thaw classification results and in situ frozen or non-frozen status from sparse networks reporting NRT point measurements.
+A flexible approach will need to be adopted since these networks are inconsistent in the variables that are monitored.